-- Curse: Was a victim of one as a kid which is said to come from her father, who casted it while dying "Die if you do not become a Master and get the Grail".
-It actually wasn't her dad; he tried to undo the curse with no success, and then was killed by the real culprit Paracelsus.
+- Curse: Was a victim of one as a kid which is said to come from her father, who cast it while dying "Die if you do not become a Master and get the Grail".
+It wasn't that easy: he apparently was mind-controlled into cursing her, then attempted to undo the curse with no success, and then was killed by the real culprit: Paracelsus, who betrayed the Reiroukans and put the mind control on his master.
 Misaya later fell victim to it.

 - Disappeared Dad: Her father also was in the last Holy War, and died in it.

 - Power Gives You Wings: Seen with six wings in the OVA.

 - The Rival: To Ayaka, according to the materials associated with ''Prototype''.

 - Sadist: She's a noblewoman with a sadistic streak.
 Her motivation for summoning Cu Chulainn as her choice of Heroic Spirit is fueled by the knowledge that he was defeated by a woman in his lore and wanted him to know "how scary a woman can be".Misaya: "I wanted to summon a Hero who was killed by a woman.
 That way he would know how scary a woman can be."